Nipponhomes vs Akiya Japan

 Akiya Japan is a broad English-language property search platform, not just an akiya bank directory.
 Its live site advertises houses, land, apartments, and akiya across all 47 prefectures, along with map search and multi-currency display.

-Nippon Homes pulls from Suumo and Athome, two of Japan's largest property portals, and uses machine learning to deduplicate overlapping listings.
+Nipponhomes pulls from Suumo and Athome, two of Japan's largest property portals, and uses machine learning to deduplicate overlapping listings.
 That gives you broad coverage across houses, condos, and land while keeping the search experience cleaner.

 Free access vs subscription limits

 The clearest difference is how much you can see before paying.
-On Nippon Homes, searching, filtering, and viewing listings is free.
+On Nipponhomes, searching, filtering, and viewing listings is free.
 You can browse the full inventory without hitting a viewing cap.

 Akiya Japan uses a more restrictive freemium model.
 Its public pricing page says free users get 4 search result pages and 8 property views per day, while unlimited viewing, advanced filters, alerts, comparables, and additional tools require a paid subscriber plan.